dud4rech/basic-home-lab-active-directory/README.md

 <h3>Main steps:</h3>

 - First, install Server 2019 ISO and set up a virtual machine to run as the Domain Controller.
-It should have two NICs: one connected to the external network and another to create a private network for client connections.
+It should be connected to the external network and also to a private network that we're going to create for client connections.
 - Assign an IP address to the internal network, while the external network can obtain an IP address automatically from the home router.
 - Next, install AD and create the domain.
 Configure NAT and routing to allow the clients (Windows 10) in the private network to access the internet.